cap-js/docs/java/cds-data.md

     ]
   ```

-  Visitor will observe the `Catweazle, the series` and `Catweazle` as the new and the old value.
+  The Diff Visitor will observe the `Catweazle, the series` and `Catweazle` as the new and the old value.

 + When title of the edition is changed for one of the books, the `changed()` method is called once, the paths include the book and the edition.
 Element reference and values are set accordingly.

-  New image of the data is:
+  New image:
   ```json
     [
       {